NVIDIA/aistore/docs/tutorials/etl/compute_md5.md

 We will go over two ways of starting ETL to achieve our goal.
 Get ready!

+`Note: ETL is still in development so some steps may not work exactly as written below.`

 ## Prerequisites

 * AIStore cluster deployed on Kubernetes.
 We recommend following guide below.